deepdivebirbs/peep/README.md

 <br>•    Alistair will be the Lieutenant  (figures out logistics)

 Also Important:
-<br>•    Appreciation for people: Assume that people are approaching you with the best solution, with positive intent, and that everyone wants to get the project done
+<br>•    Appreciation for people: Assume that people are approaching you with the best solution, with positive
+intent, and that everyone wants to get the project done, use positive reinforcement to encourage good behavior.
-<br>•    Celebration: try to celebrate every milestone by getting out early on Fridays, maybe getting pastriesSigned,Ensign Daniel
+<br>•    Celebration: try to celebrate every milestone by getting out early on Fridays, maybe getting pastries

 Signed:
 <br>Chief Engineer Mark